-ULN IC are darlington pair IC’s.
-These Darlington arrays are furnished in 16-pin plastic 3 dual in-line packages (PDIP) (suffix “A”) and 16-lead surface-mountable Small Outline Integrated Circuit (SOICs) (suffix“L”).
+ULN2003 Darlington pair IC – These Darlington arrays are furnished in 16-pin plastic 3 dual in-line packages (PDIP) (suffix “A”) and 16-lead surface-mountable Small Outline Integrated Circuit (SOICs) (suffix“L”).

 The collector-current rating of a single Darlington pair is 500 mA for each of the seven drivers.
-The output of collector pins can be combine/paralleled for high current (in case of more than 500mA) load requirements.
-That’s why, ULN20xxA/L IC’s are ideally suited for interfacing between low-level logic circuitry and multiple peripheral power loads.
+The output of collector pins can be combined/paralleled for high current (in case of more than 500mA) load requirements.
+That’s why ULN20xxA/L IC’s are ideally suited for interfacing between low-level logic circuitry and multiple peripheral power loads.

-ULN is actually comprises of transistor that’s why it has three pins base, emitter and collector.
+ULN is actually comprises of transistors that’s why it has three pins base, emitter and collector.
 Enable (emitter) pin 8 is connected to ground for proper operation of IC (all units feature a common emitter), input are base pins from 1-7 and output are collector pins from 10-16 and pin 9 is Common cathode for freewheel diode.
-This free wheel diode protects from back EMF because we know diode not works in reversed direction.
+This free wheel diode protects from the back EMF because we know the diode does not work in the reversed direction.

 The ULN20xxA/L have series base input resistors to each Darlington pair, allowing operation directly with 5 V TTL or CMOS.